civl-verifier/civl-verifier.github.io/doc.md

 In the program above, the declaration of type `Tid` has the annotation `{:linear "X"}`.
 This annotation indicates that values of type `Tid` are *permissions* that must be distributed among the variables of the program without duplication.
-As the program executes, the permissions stored in the program variables may be redistributed but not duplicated, a condition that is verified by CIVL.
+As the program executes, the permissions stored in the program variables may be redistributed but not duplicated, a condition that is verified by Civl.
 These permissions are associated with a *domain* called `X`; disjointness is enforced within a domain but not across domains.
 Different domains may use the same permission type.
 For example, if `Tid` is the permission type for a domain `Y` also, then we would use the declaration `type {:linear "X", "Y"} Tid;`.